1 May 1940

 A Ju 88 returning to Trondheim from an operation developed engine trouble and a search for it next day proved fruitless.

 Two Bf 110 were surprised by a pair of Blenheims and a Bordfunker named “Jakobi” was killed.
 [Uffz.
-Herbert Jacobi, of 1./ZG 76 died on this date and is buried in Trondheim].
+Herbert Jacobi, of 1./ZG 76 was killed on an operation near Bergen and is buried in Trondheim].

 At 1520 GMT, aircraft “66+DH” was reported as overdue by Stavanger.
 [This may have been F6+DH of 1.(F)/122].